CarbonPackages/Carbon.Pipeline/Readme.md

 ## Package manager

 You can choose between different package manager: [npm], [Yarn] and the ultra-fast and disk-space saving [pnpm].
-To set you favorite task manager, set the name (`npm`, `yarn` or `pnpm`) in the `package.json` under the key `config.packageManager`. `pnpm` is set as default.
+Set your favorite task manager's name (`npm`, `yarn` or `pnpm`) in the `package.json` under the key `config.packageManager`. `pnpm` is set as default.

 ### Install via composer

 Run `composer require carbon/pipeline --dev`.
 Some files (if not already existing) will be copied to your root folder during the installation.
-After installing the package, run the command `install` to install the required packages, defined in `package.json`.
+After installing the package, run the command `install` to install the required packages defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 #### Standalone use in custom projects without Neos

 Carbon.Pipeline is also a perfect choice for your non-Neos projects.
-Consider installing the composer package `neos/composer-plugin` beforehand, to get Carbon.Pipeline installed in the correct directory under `Build/Carbon.Pipeline`.
+Consider installing the composer package `neos/composer-plugin` beforehand to get Carbon.Pipeline installed in the correct directory under `Build/Carbon.Pipeline`.

 ### Manual install

-If you want to make some significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
+If you want to make significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the `Build/Carbon.Pipeline` folder.
 Go to `Carbon.Pipeline/Installer/Distribution/Defaults` and copy the files to your root folder (Don't forget the hidden files, starting with a dot).
-After this is done, run the command `install` to install the required packages, defined in `package.json`.
+After this is done, run the command `install` to install the required packages defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 ## Add files to the build stack